The British Museum

 The British Museum houses a vast collection of the world’s artefacts that were sourced during the era of the British Empire.
 The Asahi Shimbun Displays in Room 3 of the Museum, showcase a single or small group of objects from the collection, with the intent of deeper examination.
-These displays are also a testing ground for innovation in exhibit design.
+These displays are also a testing ground for innovation in exhibition design.

-The relic
+The challenge

 The focus of the upcoming exhibition was a double-sided, limestone relief from the The Great Shrine at Amaravati.
 The relief was first carved on one side in the 1st century BC (featuring the Buddha as an empty throne), and then turned over and carved on the other side in the 3rd century AD, featuring a corporal Buddha standing in front of the shrine.